 Several problems that can occur with impacted wisdom teeth are as follows:

 Pressure Pain: The pressure of the erupting wisdom tooth against the next tooth can cause pain.
 Occasionally, the pressure can result in erosion or decay of the healthy adjacent tooth.

 Decay: A partially erupted wisdom tooth can collect bacteria, saliva and food particles causing it and/or the next tooth to decay.

 Gum Infection: An infection of the gums can also occur from this collection of bacteria and food resulting in swelling, soreness and bad breath.
 Once this happens, subsequent flare ups can occur more frequently.

 Cysts: Tumors or cysts can also form around the impacted wisdom tooth.
 Although rare, the cysts can cause bone destruction and damage or displace nearby teeth.

 Cosmetic Concerns: The pressure of the erupting wisdom tooth may sometimes disrupt the alignment of the teeth (particularly the front teeth) which can compromise cosmetic or orthodontic results.
-As a Glendale cosmetic dentist, Dr. Wilcox is aware how this movement can affect someone’s smile.
+As a Glendale cosmetic dentist, Dr. Wilcox and Dr. Tenney are aware how this movement can affect someone’s smile.

 When is the best time to remove an impacted wisdom tooth?